Charel-G/underfloor-heating-planner/README.md

 - Rectangular distributors with editable size, name and pipe connections that snap onto the clicked wall surface
 - A distributor list for each floor lets you select and delete distributors
 - Zones drawn as polygons assigned to a distributor and spacing
-- Automatic supply and return routing with serpentine filling
+- Automatic supply and return routing with serpentine filling that conforms to the zone shape
 - Pipes respect wall thickness and keep the loop one spacing away from zone edges
 - Toolbar buttons highlight when active and a **Center** button recenters the canvas
 - Generated pipes remain selectable objects and can be deleted